zvtoth/zvtoth.github.io/2_teaching/Contemplation.md

 Thomas Benatouil and Mauro Bonazzi (eds.). _Theoria, Praxis, and the Contemplative Life after Plato and Aristotle_.
 Leiden: Brill, 2012.

 Kevin Hart.
 "Contemplation: Beyond and behind." _Sophia_ 48 (2009):435–459.

+F Rosen.
+"Contemplation and Virtue in Plato." _Religious Studies_ 16 (1980):85–95.

 Suzanne Obdrzalek.
 "Contemplation and self-mastery in Plato's Phaedrus."
 In Brad Inwood (ed.), _Oxford Studies in Ancient Philosophy_.
 Oxford: Oxford University Press, 2012.